 Here’s a quick rundown of the drip brewing procedure:

-1. Place the paper filter and the coffee grounds of your choice in their respective compartments.
+- First, place the paper filter and the coffee grounds of your choice in their respective compartments.

 2. Fill the water reservoir and turn the coffee maker on.

-3. The water will heat up to boiling or near-boiling and the steam will rise until it reaches the drip area.
+3. The water will heat up to boiling or near-boiling, and the steam will rise until it reaches the drip area.

-4. The heated water then penetrates through the grounds and the filter until it drips into your coffee pot.
+4. The heated water penetrates through the grounds and the filter until it drips into your coffee pot.

 6. Enjoy and savor your lovely cup of coffee!

 With this machine, this cycle only takes place once, and this is its main distinguishing factor from a percolator.